-The services provided are summarized in Table 1.
+The services provided are summarized in Table 2.

-Table 1 Module Services
+Table 2 Module Services

 Service Role Purpose Self Test and Initialization СО Cryptographic algorithm tests, firmware integrity tests, module initialization.
+Firmware Update CO Upgrade firmware to new release version.
 System Status User or CO The LEDs show the network activity and overall operational status and the command line status commands output system status.
 Key Management СО Key and parameter entry, key output, key zeroization.
 Module Configuration СО Selection of non-cryptographic configuration settings.
 SNMPv3 СО Non security related monitoring by the CO using SNMPv3.
 TACACS+ User or CO User & CO authentication to the module using TACACS+.
 IPSec User or CO Secure communications between controller and RADIUS CAPWAP AP Establishment and subsequent data transfer of a CAPWAP session for use between the module and an access point.
 1 MFP AP Generation and subsequent distribution of MFP key to the AP over a CAPWAP session.
 TLS СО Establishment and subsequent data transfer of a TLS session for use between the module and the CO.
 Local EAP Authenticator Client Establishment of EAP-TLS or EAP-FAST based authentication between the client and the Controller.
 802.11i AP Establishment and subsequent data transfer of an 802.11i session for use between the client and the access point.
 RADIUS KeyWrap Any Establishment and subsequent receive 802.11i PMK from the RADIUS server.

-Table 1 Module Services (continued)
+Table 2 Module Services (continued)